 Snacks, bottled water, and gear according to the weather ensure you do not pack much.
 At the end of the hike, guides will provide a complimentary map to set you up for the next self-guided hikes.

-7. Zip Line Tour at Out of Africa Wildlife Park in Sedona, Camp Verde
+7. Zip Line Adventure at Out of Africa Wildlife Park

 A thrilling experience where you zip over an arid location populated with animals such as lions, zebras, and giraffes.
 Choose from single and triple ziplines on this tour at Out of Africa Wildlife Park.